Hacking Humans: The Social Engineering Threat

 What is Social Engineering?

-One of the most effective methods for breaking through a company’s cyber defenses is social engineering.
-Often organizational cyber defenses are technology-based, focusing on identifying and protecting the holes in a company’s cyber defenses created by programming flaws or misconfigurations.
+Often organizational cyber defenses are technology-based.
+They focus on identifying and protecting the holes in a company’s cyber defenses created by programming flaws or misconfigurations.

 How the Social Engineering Threat Works